-As Chair, I intend to steer the Fund towards a much more ambitious decarbonisation journey as part of Ealing's 'Greening the borough' initiative, with a view to culminating in a net zero target.
-It is therefore going to be another busy year for our officers and advisors.
+As Chair I will continue to steer the Fund towards an even more ambitious decarbonisation glide path as part of Ealing's 'Greening the borough' initiative.
+It is therefore going to be another busy year for us as we set concrete short- and medium-term decarbonisation targets.